Visit Coconut Island: Discover a Tropical Paradise in Hilo, Hawaii(updated 2023)

 Here’s an interesting coconut tree marker to the Tsunami events on the Big Island

-Visit to Coconut Island – fun things to do on the island
+Coconut Island and fun things to do here

 It’s fun to walk around the island, check out the lovely views and enjoy the simple life here with local kids jumping off the lava tower, picnics on the ground and even taking some lovely photos of the coastline, bay and Hilo in the background.